Amid protest, Hawaii astronomers lose observation time

 HONOLULU — Asteroids, including those that might slam into Earth.
 Clouds of gas and dust on the verge of forming stars.
 Planets orbiting stars other than our own.

-This is some of the research astronomers say they missed out on as a protest blocked the road to Hawaii’s tallest mountain, one of the world’s premier sites for studying the skies.
+This is some of the research astronomers say they have missed out on at 11 observatories on Hawaii’s tallest mountain as a protest blocks the road to the summit, one of the world’s premier sites for studying the skies.

-Astronomers said Friday they will attempt to resume observations, but they have already lost four weeks of viewing — and in some cases, they won’t be able to make up the missed research.
-Protesters, meanwhile, say they should not be blamed for the shutdown.
+Astronomers said Friday they will attempt to resume observations, but they have already lost four weeks of viewing — and in some cases won’t be able to make up the missed research.
+Protesters, who are trying to stop the construction of yet another telescope at the site, say they should not be blamed for the shutdown.

-Astronomers across 11 observatories on Mauna Kea cancelled more than 2,000 hours of telescope viewing, work they estimate would have led to the publication of about 450 papers in peer-reviewed scientific journals.
+Astronomers cancelled more than 2,000 hours of viewing at Mauna Kea’s existing telescopes, work they estimate would have led to the publication of about 450 papers in peer-reviewed scientific journals.

 “Any one of them could have been spectacular, could have been Nobel Prize-winning science.
 We just now will never know,” said Jessica Dempsey, deputy director of the East Asian Observatory, which operates one of Mauna Kea’s telescopes.